 If you’re looking to open a credit card to establish a credit history, here are three habits that can help you build a solid score.

 Payment history accounts for roughly 35% of your FICO® score, so it’s critical that you pay your bills on time.
-If you tend to forget when your bill is due, you can set up email reminders on your credit card issuer’s website.
+If you tend to forget when your bill is due, set up email reminders on your credit card issuer’s website.
 You can also enroll in auto-pay, which automatically triggers a payment from the account of your choosing.

 Payments that are 30 days late could negatively affect your credit score.
 A payment that’s 60 or 90 days late may have an even bigger impact.